scriptituk/ttf2pscid2/README.md

 This Ghostscript-run script converts TTF to Type 2 CIDFont with 2-byte Unicode CMap encoding, for embedding into PostScript directly as CMap and CIDFont PostScript dictionaries.

 PostScript is an excellent language for parsing binary file formats efficiently.
 This is a pure PostScript program but uses Ghostscript switches for convenience to pass in parameters.
-Other and better TTF to PS converters exist, notably [FontForge scripting](https://fontforge.github.io/scripting.html), [ttftotype42](https://github.com/kohler/lcdf-typetools) (maintained) and [ttftot42](https://github.com/nih-at/ttftot42) (dead), but the simple solution here only requires Ghostscript to run without any compilation.
+Other and better TTF to PS converters exist, notably [FontForge scripting](https://fontforge.github.io/scripting.html), [ttftotype42](https://github.com/kohler/lcdf-typetools) (maintained) and [ttftot42](https://github.com/nih-at/ttftot42) (dead), but the simple solution here only requires Ghostscript to run, no compilation is involved.
 Being a Unicode CID-keyed font, rendered text strings are just 2 byte UTF-16 for which UTF-8 conversion is included.

 The TrueType font is wrapped in PostScript syntax as `sfnts` binary data as for Type 42 base fonts.
 The CIDMap is compacted to reduce file size and command line options offer further compression.

 Subsetting is supported.
 OpenType/TTF is supported but not OpenType/CFF as yet nor TrueType Collections.
-Vertical writing mode is not yet supported.
+Vertical writing mode is not supported.

 Basic Multilingual Plane only; surrogate pairs for supplementary characters show as `.notdef`.
 Depends on [pslutils](https://github.com/scriptituk/pslutils) files string.ps, file.ps, sort.ps & math.ps.
-Tested on GhostScript v8.7 to v9.22.
+Tested on GhostScript v8.7 to v9.23.

 ### Usage: